-During the year ended December 31, 2021, the Organization received forgiveness of the PPP loan in the amount of \$2,245,350, which has been recorded as forgiveness of debt in the accompanying consolidated statement of activities and changes in net assets.
+During the year ended December 31, 2021, the Organization received forgiveness of the PPP loan in the amount of \$2,245,350, which has been recorded as forgiveness of debt in the accompanying consolidated statement of activities and changes in net assets for the year ended December 31, 2021.
 If it is determined that the Organization was not eligible to receive the PPP Loan or that the Organization has not adequately complied with the rules, regulations and procedures applicable to the Small Business Administration ("SBA")'s Loan Program, the Organization could be subject to penalties and could be required to repay the amounts previously forgiven.
-The unforgiven portion totaling \$502,502 has been recorded as part of Paycheck Protection Program loan liabilities in the accompanying consolidated statement of financial position.
+The unforgiven portion totaling \$502,502 has been recorded as part of Paycheck Protection Program loan liabilities in the accompanying consolidated statements of financial position.